 The Department of Education (DoE) mandates that all courses at Title IV higher education institutions must have "regular and substantive interaction between students and instructors" in order for their students to qualify for financial aid.
 This requirement applies to online courses.
 Online courses cannot be “correspondence courses” or “self-study courses.”
 The DoE and most accrediting bodies want proof that online instructors are adequately trained to meet these requirements.
 The purpose of the Online Teacher Credential is to ensure our online instructors know how to maintain an active presence in their courses and to engage regularly with their students.

 "I’ve been teaching online for 15 years and I still learned something new!” - OTC Graduate

-How was the Online Teacher Credential and OTC course designed?
+How were the Online Teacher Credential and OTC course designed?

 - In 2015, Faculty Senate approved the requirement that all online faculty at SLCC be required to complete a certification course.
 The recommendation for this requirement came out of the eLearning Plan, which was collaboratively developed by approximately 60 faculty, administrators, and staff (including the eLET committee).